milanzmitrovic/Python_Tutorial_2022/README.md

 7. What does it enable us to do?
 8. How important it is?
 9. Where does it fit in general CS/programming picture?
-10. If this programming element hadn't beed invented, how could we replicate its behaviour?
+10. Imagine this programming element hadn't beed invented.
+- How could we replicate its behaviour?
-What other elements can we use to get same results?
+- What other elements can we use to get same results?
 ##
 ##